Newsroom

 Prior to his work at Brookings, Perry has been a founding dean, professor, award-winning journalist, and activist in the field of education.
 In 2015, Perry served on Louisiana Governor-elect John Bel Edward’s K-12 education transition committee, as well as New Orleans Mayor-elect Mitch Landrieu’s transition team as its co-chair for education in 2010.

-About the Laurel Highlands Council, Boy Scouts of America: For more than 110 years, the Laurel Highlands Council, Boy Scouts of America has been the foremost youth-serving organization in our community that develops character, citizenship, and fitness.
+About the Laurel Highlands Council, Scouting America: For more than 110 years, the Laurel Highlands Council, Scouting America has been the foremost youth-serving organization in our community that develops character, citizenship, and fitness.
 It is our mission to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.
-Laurel Highlands Council, Boy Scouts of America serves nearly 16,000 youth members and 4,000 volunteer adult leaders throughout its multi-state footprint serving Western Pennsylvania, Western Maryland, and parts of West Virginia, making it one of the largest councils in the Boy Scouts of America.
-More information on the Laurel Highlands Council, Boy Scouts of America can be found at www.lhcscouting.org or by contacting Alan Parks, Chief Operating Officer at alan.parks@scouting.org or (412) 325-7930.
+Laurel Highlands Council, Scouting America serves nearly 16,000 youth members and 4,000 volunteer adult leaders throughout its multi-state footprint serving Western Pennsylvania, Western Maryland, and parts of West Virginia, making it one of the largest councils in the Scouting America.
+More information on the Laurel Highlands Council, Scouting America can be found at www.lhcscouting.org or by contacting Alan Parks, Chief Operating Officer at alan.parks@scouting.org or (412) 325-7930.

 Trail Markers.